IvanRahn/CasualMeals/README.md

 ### About the Project (Purpose definition)

+The purpose of the application is to develop a two sided marketplace platform where chefs can list and sell their meals and customers can view and purchase a chef's meal.

 ### Functionality / features

+ * Responsive website that will adjust itself based on user device to ensure that no side scrolling will be required.
+ * Search and Filter Button, fuzzy search and filter implemented to sort meals via cuisines, chefs or meal names
+ * Geocoder, provides latitudinal and longitudinal coordinates to allow chefs to distribute their meals in a set radius.
+ * Stripe payment system, secure payment system for users to pay for meals
+ * AWS - S3, secure service to for chefs to upload images of their meals

 ### Screenshots
 ![image of application](https://github.com/IvanRahn/CasualMeals/blob/development/docs/application%20screenshots/screencapture-casualmeals-herokuapp-2018-11-08-14_41_42.jpg?raw=true)

 ![image of application](https://github.com/IvanRahn/CasualMeals/blob/development/docs/application%20screenshots/screencapture-casualmeals-herokuapp-edit-2018-11-08-14_43_32.jpg?raw=true)
 ![image of application](https://github.com/IvanRahn/CasualMeals/blob/development/docs/application%20screenshots/screencapture-casualmeals-herokuapp-my_meals-2018-11-08-14_42_15.jpg?raw=true)

 ![image of application](https://github.com/IvanRahn/CasualMeals/blob/development/docs/application%20screenshots/screencapture-casualmeals-herokuapp-transactions-2018-11-08-14_43_21.jpg?raw=true)

 ### Tech stack (e.g. html, css, deployment platform, etc)